CCalodney/Readme/README.md

 ## TODO
 To do:
-- Creating an account with Texas State email
+- AccountCreation - Creating an account with Texas State email, for all users of the app to be able to actually use it
-- Ability to view items on sale
+- CheckInventory - Ability to view items on sale, for all users of app to look at what items we have listed for sale
-- Canvas API implementation
+- CanvasCalender - Canvas API implementation

 ## Contact